Bachelor of Science

 OR

-b.
-Complete one of the following courses: (3-4 cr)
+d.
+One of the following courses (3-4 cr)

 Note that the students cannot fulfill both the math/basic science elective & the University Bioscience requirement with the SAME course.